xrander/Health-data/README.md

 - What is the proportion of survival and non-survival between depressed and non-depressed patients
 - Which of the gender have the highest proportion of death
 - What is the proportion of patients alive and patients dead
+- Is there a correlation between being dead and depressed?